chaseruskin/orbit/docs/src/tutorials/gates_revisited.md

 C7=y
 ```

-Next, let's edit the Python script for the yilinx plugin to allow the Yilinx tool to use our .ydc file if we ever collect one into our blueprint file.
+Next, let's edit the Python script for the yilinx target to allow the Yilinx tool to use our .ydc file if we ever collect one into our blueprint file.
 We also want to accept command-line arguments to optionally program our FPGA using SRAM or flash storage.

 Filename: .orbit/yilinx.py
 ``` Python